-The appellant was convicted amongst other offences, being in unlawful possession of Government Trophy Contrary to section 86 (1) and (2) (b) of the Wildlife conservation Act, No 5 of 2009 read together with paragraph 14 of the first schedule to, and section 57 (1) and 60 (2) of the Economic and origanised Crime Control act (Cap 200 R. E. 2022) as amended by the Written Laws (Miscellaneous Amendments) Act No 3 of 2016 and accordingly sentenced to 20 years imprisonment in jail.
+Wildlife Conservation Act, Act No, 5 of 2009 read together with paragraph 14 of the first schedule to, and section 57 (1) and 60 (2) of the Economic and organised Crime Control act (Cap 200 R. E. 2022) as amended by the Written Laws (Miscellaneous Amendments) Act No 3 of 2016.
+The appellant was sentenced to serve one year imprisonment for the first and second counts and as for the third count, was accordingly sentenced to 20 years imprisonment in jail.